twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-02-penetration-of-dukkha%zh.rst

 You have to continue the practice with perseverance.
 For some the discerning of impermanence is quite earlier.
 For some it takes quite a long time (So yogis shouldn’t discourage or disappoint with their practices).
 Not seeing impermanence is distorted and crazy knowing?
 Not knowing the process of the dukkha machine that we like it.

 The nature of khandha only has the rising dukkha and the falling dukkha.
 It is going on with these eight factors and no other thing.
 These are uncountable every day.
 Before, all of us were in this way.
-With no the practice, in the future it will also be this way.
+With no practice, in the future it will also be this way.

 ------

-revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36311#p36310 (posted on 2019-04-13)
+revised on 2021-03-26; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36311#p36310 (posted on 2019-04-13)

 ------